-(a) Wastewater systems shall be operated and maintained in accordance with the conditions of the OP, PIA Approval, and the Rules of this Section, including maintaining setbacks as required in Section .0600 of this Subchapter and the manufacturer's operation and maintenance instructions, as applicable.
-Dispersal field repair areas shall be maintained in accordance with the Rules of this Subchapter. (b) System management in accordance with Table XXXII shall also be required for all systems installed or repaired after July 1, 1992.
+- (a) Wastewater systems shall be operated and maintained in accordance with the conditions of the OP, PIA Approval, and the Rules of this Section, including the manufacturer's operation and maintenance instructions, as applicable.
+Dispersal field repair areas shall be maintained in accordance with the Rules of this Subchapter. - (b) System management in accordance with Table XXXII shall be required for all systems installed or repaired after July 1, 1992.
 System management in accordance with Table XXXII shall also be required for all Type V and VI systems installed on or before July 1, 1992.

 TABLE XXXII.
-Management responsibilities based o n wastewater system classification type e and description
+Management responsibilities based on wastewater system classification type and description